Chemo (character): Fictional character biography

 Chemo was originally the nickname given to a plastic vessel used by scientist Ramsey Norton to contain the chemical by-products from his failed experiments.
-When Norton places the remnants of a failed growth formula in the vessel as his latest contribution, it accidentally brings the man-shaped vessel to life as "Chemo".
-After killing Norton, Chemo goes on a rampage until stopped by Will Magnus' robot team, the Metal Men.
-Chemo regenerates and returns, but is defeated each time by the Metal Men.
+When Norton places the remnants of a failed growth formula in the vessel as his latest contribution, it accidentally brings the vessel to life as Chemo.
+Chemo goes on to become a prominent enemy of Will Magnus' robot team, the Metal Men.